cu-mkp/sandbox/docs/breadmolding-assignment.md

 5. Theophilus, _The Various Arts: De Diversis Artibus_, ed. and trans.
 C. R. Dodwell (Oxford: Clarendon Press, 1986).

-6. Benvenuto Cellini, _Two Treatises_, trans.
-C. R. Ashbee (repr.
-2006).
+6. Benvenuto Cellini and C. R. Ashbee, _The Treatises of Benvenuto Cellini on Goldsmithing and Sculpture_ (Kessinger Publishing, 2006).

 A downloadable version of this assignment: [[PDF](breadmolding_assignment_downloadable_2021.pdf)]